surajn22/Vodafone-tracker/README.md

 App.js:- It loads the data.json and passes it to the Activities.js page

 -------------
-Activities.js:- It is a container for all the tickets
+Activities.js:- It is a container for all the actions performed on a particular ticket

 -------------
-Activity.js:- It loads individual activities of a ticket
+Activity.js:- It loads individual actions of a ticket

 -------------
-Header.js:- It contains the ticket header details like Ticket No, status etc.
+Header.js:- It contains basic information of the ticket itself like Ticket No, status etc.

 -------------
 data.json:- It contains the ticket data returned from backend in json format